nadirbad/nadirbad.dev/cl6t1pn9h0dg2fdnv2sn0aofl.md

 > * Jimmy Bogard.
 >

-## Example API solution in C# .NET
+## Example API solution in C# .NET 7

 Most applications start simple but they tend to change and evolve.
-Because of this, I wanted to create a simpler project template that showcases the Vertical Slice Architecture approach.
+Because of this, I wanted to create a simpler [project template](https://github.com/nadirbad/VerticalSliceArchitecture) that showcases the Vertical Slice Architecture approach.

 The goal is to stop thinking about horizontal layers and start thinking about vertical slices and organize code by Features.
 When the code is organized by feature you get the benefits of not having to jump around projects, folders and files.
 Things related to given features are placed close together.